TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-05-11-you-dont-know-what-you-dont-know.md

 ### What you thought you knew:

-You assumed I was afraid to mar my pretty-looking new saw.
+You thought I was afraid to mar my pretty-looking new saw.
 In other words, you read it as if I had made the [first post I talked about](#the-post).

 ### What you didn't know: [^3]